By: Team SE-EDU Since: Jun 2016 Licence: MIT

 The underlying principle of direction is to retrieve 2 places from the index given by the user and convert each place’s

 name and postal code into a usable URL.
-The URL is then passed to the Ui component, within MainWindow
+The URL is then passed to the Ui component, within MainWindow to change the

-URL of the BrowserPanel
+URL of the BrowserPanel.

-gets indexes with the help of parseIndexFromPosition
+DirectionCommandParser gets indexes with the help of parseIndexFromPosition in ParserUtil.
+It

 extracts the first 2 indexes from a given string using zero-based positions 0 and 1.